University of São Paulo: Admissions

 The FUVEST building, where the main admission exams are managed.

-Brazilian students take the USP's entrance exam, the vestibular, which is prepared and administered by FUVEST (University Foundation for Vestibular), subject to regulations approved by the university's Undergraduate Studies Council.
+Brazilian students take USP's entrance exam, the vestibular, which is prepared and administered by FUVEST (University Foundation for Vestibular), subject to regulations approved by the university's Undergraduate Studies Council.
 In 2012, 159,603 students signed up for Fuvest's vestibular for 10,982 openings.
 Candidates must take a multiple-choice test involving chemistry, physics, mathematics, biology, geography, history, Portuguese, and English.
 The second round of tests is written and specific to the chosen field of studies, including more in-depth questions in physics, chemistry, and mathematics for engineering; history, math, and geography for law; and so on.
 In-depth written Portuguese questions are required for all.

 More recently, students have also been able to access the university by taking the nationwide high school evaluation test, ENEM, through the Unified Selection System (SISU).
 Each undergraduate course manages the vacancies available for each admission process.

 International students may come through several exchange programs.
-In 2012, the USP hosted over 2,300 exchange students.
+In 2012, USP hosted over 2,300 exchange students.
 Roughly a third of the international students are enrolled in humanities and social sciences, with another third in engineering courses.

-The USP does not require its students, national or foreign, to pay any tuition, as its source of funding comes from the state of São Paulo.
+USP does not require its students, national or foreign, to pay any tuition, as its source of funding comes from the state of São Paulo.